How Much Will I Get From SSI?

 If you have any income coming in other than SSI, some of it, but not all of it, will be subtracted from your SSI payment.

-The Social Security Administration (SSA) will first look to see what income you have is countable.
+The Social Security Administration (SSA) will first look to see whether any income you have is countable.
 Countable income includes:

 • money you earn from work (you can make a small amount of money and still be eligible for SSI)